nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 ## Commands

 Each **Component** defines a set of commands for operations.
-Unlike pipes, which are intended for component to component communication, commands are designed for user interaction with a component.
+Unlike ports, which are intended for component to component communication, commands are designed for user interaction with a component.
 Commands are defined through a series of properties.
 Users can send commands to the F´ system and via `Svc::CmdDispatcher` these commands are dispatched to a handling component to invoke some behavior.
 The handling component handles a command by defining a command handler function to run when the command arrives.